Srijancse-zz/Srijancse.github.io/_posts/2016-11-05-FUDCon-PhnomPenh.markdown

 </div>
 </div>

 The last talk was on *Contributing to Mediawiki* by Abhinand N. Abhinand is a Google Summer of Code'16 select for Mediawiki.
 He actively contributes to Mediawiki.
 He introduced attendees to Mediawiki and how can one contribute to Mediawiki by code.
-He briefed about Gerrit and the workflow of patch submition.
+He briefed about Gerrit and the workflow of patch submission.
 It was a great talk, too.

 <div class="image-wrap">
 <div class="image-block">